 Business Connect again (because it’s such a good service!)

 So we have that level of things at the federal or country level.
 Then you have a next tier down, potentially at a state or local council level.
 In the NSW example we have available resources for businesses at the state level.
 As I mentioned, the Business Connect program is for NSW.
 There are other alternative programs available across the rest of the states.
 Currently because of Coronavirus COVID-19, that particular program Business Connect, not just the 4 hours is no cost.
 You get 34 hours no cost of training and advice.
+[In August 2020 the hours were upped from 34 to 60 hours and are still no cost for COVID-19 impacted businesses.
+Non affected businesses get a minimum of 4 hours business advice at no cost.]

 Time to upskill